allanreda/myldretid-kbh.dk/README.md

   - Print out content of robots.txt for debugging
 - Deploy to the prod Firebase hosting site

 ### Cloud Run Pipeline
+#### Dev Workflow
+##### Triggers
+Runs on pushes to the "dev" branch but only if changes have been made to:
+- 'cloud_run/**'
+- '.github/workflows/cloud_run.deploy.dev.yml'

+##### Steps
+- Pull the repository code into the workflow environment
+- Authenticate to Google Cloud using service account key
+- Setup Google Cloud CLI with GCP project ID
+- Configure Docker for Artifact Registry
+- Build and push training image
+- Build and push prediction image
+- Deploy updated training image to 'training-dev' Cloud Run service
+- Deploy updated prediction image to 'prediction-morning-dev' Cloud Run service
+- Deploy updated prediction image to 'prediction-afternoon-prod' Cloud Run service

+#### Prod Workflow
+##### Triggers
+Runs on pushes to the "main" branch but only if changes have been made to:
+- 'cloud_run/**'
+- '.github/workflows/cloud_run.deploy.prod.yml'

+##### Steps
+- Pull the repository code into the workflow environment
+- Authenticate to Google Cloud using service account key
+- Setup Google Cloud CLI with GCP project ID
+- Configure Docker for Artifact Registry
+- Build and push training image
+- Build and push prediction image
+- Deploy updated training image to 'training-prod' Cloud Run service
+- Deploy updated prediction image to 'prediction-morning-prod' Cloud Run service
+- Deploy updated prediction image to 'prediction-afternoon-prod' Cloud Run service

 ## IAC (Terraform)